chwarr/grpc-dotnet-google-rpc-status/README.md

 dotnet run
 ```

+# Determining what status details an API may return

+You are _likely_ safe assuming that `grpc-status-details-bin` is a Protocol
+Buffer serialized `google.rpc.Status` message.

+You will have to consult the documentation of the gRPC service methods you
+are invoking to determine what messages to expect in the
+`google.rpc.Status.details` field.

 # Troubleshooting

 If you try to use this approach in your own service and your don't see the